Framing: What Are We Solving?

 How to Write a Problem Statement

 1. Name the Goal.
-Clarify what outcome the work is intended to achieve.
-Clients often ask for visibility or aesthetics.
+Clarify what outcome the work is intended to achieve, not just the client's ask.
+Clients often ask for things like "visibility" or "aesthetics".
 Dig deeper.
 Are we trying to convert?
 Retain?
 Change behavior?
-A problem statement without a clear goal is just decoration.
+A problem statement without a clear goal can not solve anything.

 1. Define the Audience.
 Who are we solving for?
-The audience isn't just demographics.
+The audience is not just a demographic.
 Identify emotional states, hesitations, or expectations that shape how your audience engages with the problem.

 1. Map the Context.
-A solution doesn't exist in isolation.
+A solution does not exist in isolation.
 Understand the competitive landscape.
 Look at cultural, economic, or technological shifts.
 Context prevents you from reinventing what already exists or solving a problem at the wrong moment.

 1. Define Success.
 How will you know when the work works?
 Success metrics force specificity.
 Without them, the work is judged by taste alone.

 1. Keep It Sharp.
-Write the statement plainly.
-No metaphors, no marketing language.
+Write the statement as plainly as possible.
+No metaphors, no marketing jargon.
 It should be clear enough for anyone on the project to repeat back without confusion.
-A problem statement isn't a pitch—it's a tool.
+A problem statement is not a pitch.
+It's a tool.

 A strong problem statement is plain, actionable, and specific about what needs to be solved, for whom, and why it matters.